Times Square Theater: Facade

 The theater's original facade, shared with the former Apollo Theatre, is made of limestone and is symmetrical.
 The layout is similar to that of the still-extant Music Box Theatre.
 The westernmost section served as an entrance to the Apollo Theatre, whose auditorium was originally on 43rd Street.
 There was a marquee overhanging the entrance to the Apollo.
 Above that was a vertical sign advertising the two theaters.
 The Apollo's name was placed on the western face of the sign, while the Times Square's name was placed on the eastern face.
 In addition, there were entrances to the Times Square Theater to the east, separated by rusticated limestone piers.
 The two theaters' entrances were otherwise identical in design.

 At the second floor is a colonnade of six columns between a pair of outer bays.
 The New York Times described the columns as being in the Doric order.
 There were originally seven wrought-iron screens, one between each set of columns.
 The auditorium facade is slightly recessed behind the colonnade, creating a gallery.
 The outermost bays in the second floor contained sash window panes, flanked by pilasters that support a round arch.
 The pilasters in the corners of the arches were carved.
 A cornice ran above the facade.
-Unlike the four neighboring theaters, the Times Square Theater did not have any access from 43rd Street.
-Instead, its auditorium and stage house were both on 42nd Street.
-This allowed the auditorium to be positioned parallel to the street, facing eastward.
+Unlike the four neighboring theaters, the Times Square Theater did not have any access from 43rd Street; its auditorium and stage house were both on 42nd Street.
+The auditorium was positioned parallel to the street, facing eastward.

 As of 2018, Beyer Blinder Belle is planning to substantially reconfigure the Times Square Theater building.
 The proposed renovation includes increasing the building's height to six stories, with its roof 138 ft high.
 Four stories will be built above the existing building.
 The existing facade will be raised by 5 ft to accommodate higher ceilings on the ground floor.
 The second story will have a glass enclosure in front of the colonnade, allowing passersby to view the former theater's interior.
 The enclosure, measuring 23 ft tall, will partially cantilever above the sidewalk on 42nd Street.
 LED signs are also planned to be installed on the building's exterior.
 An open-air restaurant will also be placed on the roof.